vnmakarov/mir/README.md

     * It uses SSA based IR (kind of simplified LLVM IR)
     * It has the same optimizations as MIR-generator plus aliasing but QBE has no inlining
     * It generates assembler code which makes QBE 30 slower in machine code generation than MIR-generator
+    * On my benchmarks it generates code whose geomean performance is only 65% of GCC with -O2 (performance of MIR generated code is 91% of GCC with -O2) while having the same compilation speed as MIR
   * [**LIBJIT**](https://www.gnu.org/software/libjit/) started as a part of DotGNU Project:
     * LIBJIT is bigger:
       * 80K C lines (for LIBJIT w/o dynamic Pascal compiler) vs 10K C lines for MIR